ItsK1tty/w1tchdocs/docs/source/reference.rst

 get_interior_from_entity(``entity``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get the handle of the interior that the entity is in.
+Gets the handle of the interior that the entity is in.
 Returns 0 if outside.

 **Parameters:**